 - Rates and levies: These include council rates, water rates, body corporate or strata levies and land tax.

-- Loan expenses: These include the costs associated with mortgage.
+- Loan expenses: These include the costs associated with the home loan.
 They generally include interest expenses, annual package fee or monthly fees and loan set up fees.

 - Income: Generally, the annual statement from your property manager will also include your annual rental income, claims on insurance policies and water usage charged to tenants.

-- Misc expenses: These include building insurance, landlords insurance, depreciation schedule, stationery, telephone and postage expenses and legal fees.
+- Other expenses: These include building insurance, landlords insurance, depreciation schedule, stationery, telephone and postage expenses and legal fees.